ACM bundles on cubic fourfolds containing a plane: Introduction

 \subsection{Notation}

 Throughout this paper we work over the complex numbers.
 For a smooth projective variety $X$, we denote by $\Db(X)$ the bounded derived category of coherent sheaves on $X$.
 We refer to \cite{huy} for basics on derived categories.
 If $X$ is not smooth, we denote by $X_{\mathrm{reg}}$ the regular part of $X$.
-We set $\hom^i(-,-):=\dim\Hom^i(-,-)$, where $\Hom^i(-,-)$ is computed in an abelian or triangulated category which will be specified each time.
-This paper assumes some familiarity with basic constructions and definitions about moduli spaces of stable bundles.
-For example, we do not define explicitly the notion of slope and Gieseker stability, of Harder--Narasimhan (HN) and Jordan--H\"{o}lder (JH) factors of a (semistable) vector bundle.
-For this, we refer to \cite{HL}.
-The same book is our main reference for the standard construction of moduli spaces of stable sheaves.
-For the twisted versions of them we refer directly to \cite{simp, Lieb:twisted, Yoshioka:Twisted}.
+This paper assumes some familiarity with the notion of slope and Gieseker stability, of Harder--Narasimhan (HN) and Jordan--H\"{o}lder (JH) factors of a (semistable) vector bundle.
+For this, we refer to \cite{HL} which is also our reference for the standard construction of moduli spaces of stable sheaves.
+To shorten the notation Gieseker stability will be simply called stability.

-In the following, we will use the short-hand notation {\em (semi)stable} to refer to {\em stable} (respectively, \emph{semistable}).
-Gieseker stability will be simply called stability, while slope stability will be called $\mu$-stability.